litneet64/inf-295-csp/README.md

 ## Explanation
 ### Heuristics
-Based on [Siala et al. (2015)](https://doi.org/10.1016/j.engappai.2014.10.009), in order to reliably/fastly get to a result for both the Evolutive Alg and the Backtracking Alg, variable instantiation was made following the most constrained vehicle class using the difficulty and utilities found on [Gottlieb et al. (2003)](https://doi.org/10.1007/3-540-36605-9_23) on a "left-to-right" order.
+Based on [Siala et al. (2015)](https://doi.org/10.1016/j.engappai.2014.10.009), in order to reliably/fastly get to a result for both the Evolutive Alg and the Backtracking Alg, variable instantiation was made following the most constrained vehicle class using the difficulty and utilities found on [Gottlieb et al. (2003)](https://doi.org/10.1007/3-540-36605-9_23) on a "first-to-last" order.

 ### Initial Solutions
 Created randomly such that they already satisfy the demand constraints.